Orthogonal-Research-Lab/Models-for-Data-Recycling/Data Recycling for Discovery/eLife Ambassadors Initiative/Initiative Overview.md

 The following Ambassadors have expressed interest in the initiative: [Bradly Alicea](https://www.researchgate.net/profile/Bradly_Alicea2), [Marije Verhage](https://www.researchgate.net/profile/Marije_Verhage), [Huajin Wang](https://www.library.cmu.edu/about/people/huajin-wang), and [Bhavik Nathwani](https://wyss.harvard.edu/team/postdoctoral-fellow/bhavik-nathwani/).
 Specifically, there has been interest in creating a set of data reuse standards in the form of data structures and other techniques for use within and across academic fields.

-Part of the existing data reuse course module is part of the “Reproducibility for Everybody” initiative.
+Part of the existing data reuse course module is part of the [Reproducibility for Everybody](https://www.repro4everyone.org/) initiative.
 Ambassadors need no previous experience in the topic, and all are welcome.
-A short onboarding session will be held for potential collaborators.
+A short onboarding session was held on June 7, 2019 [video](https://www.youtube.com/watch?v=UQ_DtaeyBTM&feature=youtu.be) [session notes](https://drive.google.com/drive/u/1/folders/1yHUcHBlxWkk1QKkLRIwbeULo7oYbTJN1).

 We are currently on an open timeline, although this may change as we approach Fall 2019.
 Collaborators can suggest contributions through a Github pull request, or submit their contributions to an initiative leader.